Estate Planning Check-up for Amendment is required to determine whether you need to amend your Estate Planning documents or not.

-- Has the total value of your assets changed during the course of time ?
+- Has the total value of your assets changed over time?

-- Have you bought or sold real property ?
+- Have you bought or sold the real property?

-If you have answered “Yes” to any of the question above, you DO need to Amend your Estate Planning.
+If you have answered “Yes” to any of the questions above, you DO need to Amend your Estate Planning.

-The amendment of Living Trust is subjected to the terms and conditions mentioned the original trust.
-Most of the living trust are revocable and open for amendment.
+The amendment of Living Trust is subjected to the terms and conditions mentioned in the original trust.
+Most of the living trust is revocable and open for amendment.

 The amendment of Living Trust is almost like making a new trust.

-The first step to do the Estate Planing is the Planning the life Goals.
+The first step to do Estate planning is Planning the life Goals.
 Our Experience Attorney will help to explain the meaning and effect of various legal jargons.

-The second step is to preparation of required legal documents to implement that planning.
-The most common set of document to implement the Estate Planning involves the following documents :
+The second step is the preparation of required legal documents to implement that planning.
+The most common set of paper to implement Estate Planning involves the following documents :

-The Final step is the execution of those documents.
+The final step is the execution of those documents.
 The execution of documents give the legal effect to a particular document.
 It involves the signature and Notarization of documents.
-In few cases the recording of document is also required for proper execution.
+In few cases the recording of the document is also required for proper execution.